 Art, wine, thermal baths, caves, cafes and history are some of the things you can enjoy in Hungary’s capital.
-Here are 10 things to do in Budapest.
+Here are 10 things to do in Budapest to get you started.

 Built as a viewing platform in 1905, Fisherman’s Bastion offers some of Budapest’s best views.